jamsinclair/blog/_posts/2016-08-19-free-minecraft-server-in-under-20-mins.md

 ---
 layout:  post
 title:   Setup a Free AWS Minecraft Server
-date:    2016-08-19 16:43
+date:    2016-08-27 16:50
-summary: Time is wasting, let's get that free server setup on an Amazon EC2 Instance!
+summary: A simple guide to setup an AWS instance and start running your very own Minecraft server from it.
 meta_robots: noindex, nofollow
 categories:
 ---

 Want to run a small casual minecraft server for your friends?
-You're a bit of a cheapskate like me?
+Are you a bit of a cheapskate like me?

 Perfect.
 With a little work we can quickly make this a reality!